 - Bats Left, Throws Right

 - High School Calhoun Falls High School

 - Born December 16, 1931 in Calhoun Falls, SC USA

-Neil Chrisley started his Major League career at the age of 25 on April 15, 1957 for the Washington Senators against the Baltimore Orioles as a pinch-hitter for Camilo Pascual in the 11th inning.
+Neil Chrisley made his big league debut on April 15, 1957 for the Washington Senators against the Baltimore Orioles as a pinch-hitter for Camilo Pascual in the 11th inning.
 He singled off pitcher Billy Loes, but Pedro Ramos pinch ran for him.
 He collected his first home run off Bob Turley on May 9, 1958.

 According to his obituary, Chrisley attended Newberry College on a basketball scholarship.
 At one point after his retirement from baseball, he worked as an insurance agent in Greenwood, SC. .
 He lived in Greenwood for a number of years until passing away in 2013.